-Net interest revenue had been on a declining trend from 2009 through 2013 due to attrition in the loan portfolio and intense loan pricing competition.
-United's securities portfolio yield had also declined during that period as United was unable to reinvest proceeds of maturing securities at comparable interest rates.
-United had been unable to lower its funding costs to fully offset the decline in earning asset yields leading to lower net interest revenue.
 In the second quarter of 2014, United restructured its balance sheet to improve its net interest margin and increase net interest revenue.
 The second quarter 2014 balance sheet restructure included the sale of approximately \$237 million in securities which were mostly low-yielding, variable-rate collateralized mortgage obligations ("CMOs") and fixed rate corporate bonds that had been swapped to a floating rate.
 Improvement in the credit spreads on corporate bonds allowed United to sell the securities at an attractive gain that was used to repay \$44 million in structured repurchase agreements that were paying a 4% interest rate.
 About \$120 million of the proceeds from the sales of securities was reinvested in fixed-rate mortgage-backed securities ("MBS") and higher yielding floating rate collateralized loan obligations to offset the impact of the decrease in interest revenue on the sold securities.
-These actions in the second quarter of 2014, along with strong loan growth in the latter half of the year, were primarily responsible for the increase in net interest revenue and stabilizing the net interest margin.
+These actions in the second quarter of 2014, along with strong loan growth, were primarily responsible for the increase in net interest revenue and stabilizing the net interest margin.

-Also in the second quarter of 2014, as a result of improvement in the interest sensitivity position, United effectively terminated \$300 million notional in pay fixed forward starting swaps that were serving as cash flow hedges of LIBOR based wholesale borrowings and indexed money market deposits.
+Also in the second quarter of 2014, as a result of improvement in the interest sensitivity position, United effectively terminated \$300 million notional in pay-fixed, forward-starting swaps that were serving as cash flow hedges of LIBOR based wholesale borrowings and indexed money market deposits.
 The swaps were entered into in 2012 in anticipation of rising interest rates and had forward start dates that took effect in the first and second quarters of 2014.
 Changes in United's balance sheet since that time made the hedges no longer necessary to achieve a neutral interest sensitivity position.
 The termination of the cash flow hedges in the second quarter of 2014 lowered United's deposit and wholesale borrowings costs and also contributed to the increase in net interest revenue and improvement in the net interest margin.
-United effectively terminated another \$100 million notional in pay fixed swaps that were serving as cash flow hedges of LIBOR based money market deposits late in the fourth quarter of 2014.
+United effectively terminated another \$100 million notional in pay-fixed swaps that were serving as cash flow hedges of LIBOR based money market deposits late in the fourth quarter of 2014.
+In the first quarter of 2015, United terminated its one remaining \$175 million notional pay-fixed swap that was serving as a cash flow hedge of LIBOR-based money market deposits.